 - Sprinkle the topping mixture over the apple layer, pressing down and making sure to cover as many of the apples as possible.

-- Remove from the oven and let the Apple Cobbler sit for 5 minutes before serving.
+- Remove the cobbler from the oven and let it sit for 5 minutes before serving.

 Notes

-- Don’t worry if the apples start to brown if left out too long; this won’t be noticeable once the brown sugar has been added and they caramelize.
+- Cut apples may start to brown if left out too long.
+But it won’t be noticeable once the brown sugar has been added and the fruit caramelizes.

 Nutrition